Atlas-OS/docs/docs/index.md

 </div>

-!!! question "Concerned about security?"
-    We have heard your concerns about the security of Atlas and we have addressed them in a [tweet posted by our official account](https://twitter.com/AtlasOS/status/1651284816489336832?s=20).

-    Please see [this page](/troubleshooting/removed-features/) to see which features will be coming back, mostly related to security.

 ## :material-head-question-outline: What is Atlas?

 Atlas is a open source, and transparent project, that modifies Windows, and removes all of the negative drawbacks that affect gaming performance.